Clement-Jean/simd-go-POC/PROPOSAL.md

 etc.

-As mentionned, these build tags are optional.
+As mentioned, these build tags are optional.
 If not specified, we would resolve to the appropriate SIMD ISA available on the current OS and ARCH.
-However, I still think that these build tags are needed for deeper optimization and platform specific operations.
+However, I still think that these build tags are needed for deeper optimization and platform-specific operations.
 If we know that some instruction is more performant or only available on a certain architecture, we should be able to enforce using it manually.

-Finally, having a the optional build tag would let the developer choose at compile time which SIMD ISA to target and thus cross compile.
+Finally, having the optional build tag would let the developer choose, at compile time, which SIMD ISA to target and thus cross compile.
 We could write something similar to:

-    $ go build -simd neon
+    $ go build -simd neon ...

-With this, we could take advantage of platform specific features and know at compile time the size of the vector registers (e.g. 128, 256, or 512 bits).
+With this, we could take advantage of platform-specific features and know at compile time the size of the vector registers (e.g., 128, 256, or 512 bits).
 This would help us make better decisions for optimizations on the compiler side.

 ### Compiler Intrinsics